Autism and Faith: Inclusion and Acceptance at Places of Worship

 - Harris Interactive, Kessler Foundation, National Organization on Disability Poll.
 May 5-June 3, 2010.
 The ADA, 20 Years Later Executive Summary.
 Retrieved on 2/4/2013 at http://www.2010disabilitysurveys.org/pdfs/surveysummary.pdf.

 - Ault, M.J., Collins, B.C. & Carter, E.W.
 (2013) Factors Associates with Participation in Faith Communities for Individuals with Developmental Disabilities and Their Families.
 Journal of Religion, Disability & Health 17:184-211.
 View abstract.

 - Ault, M.J., Collins, B.C. & Carter, E.W.
 (2013) Congregational Participation and Supports for Children and Adults with Disabilities: Parent Perceptions.
 Intellect Dev Disabil.
 2013 Feb;51(1):48-61.
 View abstract.

 - O'Hanlon, E.E.
 (2013) Religion and Disability: The Experiences of Families of Children with Special Needs.
 Journal of Religion, Disability & Health, 17:42-61.
 View abstract.

-Photo credits: 1) Silvia Verga, 2) Johns Hopkins University.
+Photo credits: 1) Silvia Verga, 2) Dr. Lee at Johns Hopkins University.
 Reprinted with permission.